 The Avon, Strongsville, and Fairview Park School of Music offers private music lessons and some small group lessons.
 We offer music lessons for piano, guitar, electric guitar, violin, viola, cello, bass, voice, flute, piccolo, saxophone, clarinet, drums, trumpet, and other brass instruments.

 Private lessons have the benefit of the focus of one-on-one, whereas group provides the dynamic of peer interaction.
 We offer 30 minute, 45 minute and 1 hour lessons for private lessons and 45 minute group lessons.
 Children 3 to 6 years old can take 15 or 20 minute lessons.
 Our music teachers have university training in the instruments that they teach.
-We teach students from beginners to very advanced.
+We teach students from beginners to very advanced, with several faculty having post-graduate degrees in their instruments.
 With locations in Avon, Strongsville, and Fairview Park, we have a convenient location near you.

 All we do is teaching.
 We do not sell or rent musical instruments.
 This leaves us free to specialize in one thing - providing the highest quality of musical instruction.
 The directors of the school are all professional performers and educators themselves.
 The faculty consists of teachers who exhibit a high level of performance in their instrument and that special ability to impart their knowledge to students of all instruments, ages and skill levels.
 As a school of music, we offer our students advantages that they might not otherwise enjoy such as access to award-winning faculty and a stimulating learning environment.